noigamegun/stickertransalate/README.md

-# stickertransalate
+# stickertranslate

 ## Description
-stickertransalate is a Python script that allows users to fetch and display information about stickers from a remote API.
-Users can input a SKU to get the name, stock, and a preview of the sticker.
+stickertranslate is a Python script that allows users to fetch and display information about stickers from a remote API.
+Users can input non-human-readable SKU to get the human-readable name, stock, and a preview of the sticker.
+Useful for when sticker SKUs is shown but not the name.
+For example, Older version of shipment viewer.

 ## Features
 - Fetch sticker data from a remote API